Home Blog Software Publications Photos

 Don't bust the crust

 Last week I went on my first trip to Sedona.
-While I’ve spent some time in the red desert of Australia, there was something particular about this ecosystem: towering columns of layered rock, and a surprising abundance of life bursting out of the desert floor.
+While I’ve spent some time in the red centre of Australia, there is something particular and charming about this ecosystem: towering columns of layered rock, a surprising abundance of life bursting out of the desert floor, and of course the vortexes.

 I was there for a team gathering, our third since founding Telepath.
 My co-founders Stephen, Josh and I are all remote.
 We’re scattered between San Francisco, Mendocino County, and southern Arizona, and I spent the last four months even further away in Sydney.
-Remote work suits us well, but we’ve found that a regular cadence of meeting in person is essential for percolating ideas that require ambient, deep contact.
+Remote work suits me well, but I’ve found that a regular cadence of meeting in person is essential for percolating the kind of ideas that require ambient, deep contact.

 One thing you learn hiking at Sedona is to not bust the crust.
 There’s this crunchy, marshmallow-like layer on the surface of much of the soil — a combination of microbes, fungal strata, and microscopic plant life.
 It’s a complete ecosystem that provides nutrients for plant life, and protects the land from water runoff (useful in a desert with a dry climate punctuated by monsoonal rains).

-Open-source software is a bit of a crust.
+The open-source ecosystem is like a crust for the landscape of software.
 It’s a complex web of dependencies, an interlocking mesh that the inhospitable land of raw code more liveable.
-And just like the tiny cyanobacteria, sometimes the smallest pieces of this network can be vital (even if they don’t look particularly glamorous).
+All the apps you know and depend on today — Ableton, TikTok, Apple Notes, name anything — they all almost certainly depend on this cooperative substrate.
+And just like the tiny cyanobacteria, sometimes the smallest pieces of this network can be vital, even if they don’t look particularly glamorous (obligatory xkcd).

-So in the spirit of the crust, I’m releasing a few tiny open-source packages that I’ve found useful in my work, and adding a new “Software” section to my site to host them.
+So, in the spirit of the crust, I’m releasing a few tiny open-source packages that I’ve found useful in my work, and adding a new “Software” section to my site to host them as more emerge.